2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 To get to Fisherman’s Bastion, you can walk up the hill and set of stairs (it takes about 15-20 minutes) or you can catch the Budapest Castle Hill Funicular for 1200 FT.
 It starts at the bottom of the hill Clark Adam Square and you’ll pop out near the Buda Castle from where you walk.
 Or you can take it down.

 Fisherman’s Bastion is a decorated fortification that was built at the end of the 19th century.
 The 7 pointy towers represent the 7 leaders of the Magyar tribes that settled here.
 (Magyars are a nation and ethnic group native to Hungary and Hungarians are descendants of the Magyar tribes).
-The fortification was actually never used, but today it offers a nice place for views and photos.

-Great views and you can walk around the grounds to find a statue of the first Hungarian king St Stephan here and the Mathias Church.
+Great views, and you can walk around the grounds to find a statue of the first Hungarian king, St. Stephan, here and the Mathias Church.

 Matthias Church (Matyas Templom)

-You can’t miss this church.
-Once you’ve had enough of the views of Budapest from Fisherman Bastion, you will see a beautiful church with colourful tiles on the rooftops.
-Today’s church dates from the 1970s as it was destroyed a few times and during the Ottoman (today’s Turkey) occupation of the city of Budapest, it was even turned into a mosque.
+Today’s church dates from the 1970s, as it was destroyed a few times, and during the Ottoman (today’s Turkey) occupation of the city of Budapest, it was even turned into a mosque.

 A must-see on our 2 days in Budapest itinerary.
 While it’s gorgeous to see from the outside, pay the fee to see inside of it and you can also access the rooftop.